Find Affordable College Courses

 Read full report on Public Health at Ohio State University - Main Campus

-A rank of #3 on this year’s list means Miami University - Oxford is a great place for public health students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at Miami University - Oxford helped the school earn the #3 place on this year’s ranking of the most popular public health schools in Ohio.
 Miami University - Oxford is a large public school located in the town of Oxford.

 Women make up 78% of the public health majors at the school.